google-site-verification: googlee16c7726ecc34510.html

 Havana lane closure

-Northbound Havana Street between East 19th Avenue and East Montview Boulevard will have one lane closed to through traffic from 8:30 a.m. to 3:30 p.m. weekdays only through April 23 due to a city water project to maintain utilities.
+Northbound Havana Street between East 19th Avenue and East Montview Boulevard will have one lane closed to through traffic from 8:30 a.m. to 3:30 p.m. weekdays only through May 15 due to a city water project to maintain utilities.

 Hoffman lane closures

-Both directions of Hoffman Boulevard between Del Mar Circle and Yuba Street will have intermittent lane closures around the clock through April 30 due to a city project to maintain infrastructure.
+Both directions of Hoffman Boulevard between Del Mar Circle and Yuba Street will have intermittent lane closures around the clock through May 30 due to a city project to maintain infrastructure.
 Use alternate route; expect slow traffic.

-Quincy lane closure
+Quincy lane closure (at Himalaya)

 Smith Road full closure

-Both directions of Smith Road between Gun Club Road and Powhaton Road will be fully closed around the clock through April 30 due to a private developer installing new infrastructure.
+Both directions of Smith Road between Gun Club Road and Powhaton Road will be fully closed around the clock through May 31 due to a private developer installing new infrastructure.
 Follow the signed detour route.

 Tower lane closures near Hampden

-Southbound Tower Road south of Hampden Avenue will have two lanes closed around the clock through April 20 due to a city water project for emergency repairs.
+Southbound Tower Road south of Hampden Avenue will have two lanes closed around the clock through May 20 due to a city water project for emergency repairs.

 Parker/Quincy/Smoky Hill Intersection Improvements Project